unbxd/search-JS-library/docs/configurations/MiscellaneousConfig.md

 Object
 {: .label }

-Any additional parameters you want to send in the search API call.
+The extraParams object is a versatile feature in our code to send any additional parameters in the search API call.
+It allows you to use static key-value pairs or dynamic functions returning the values in string formats, enabling real-time adjustments of data like segmentation, currencies, languages, etc. in your API requests.
+This flexibility enhances your Unbxd search API integration, making it more responsive and adaptable to your specific application needs.

 ## Default Value
 {: .no_toc }